Solar Neutrino Observables Sensitive to Matter Effects: Constraints on by Solar Neutrino Observables

 The currently available neutrino data (blue solid line), which include SNO lower energy threshold data \cite{SNO-lowE,SNO-I-II-III} and SK IV \cite{SK-DN}, do not allow a very precise determination of the $A_{MSW}$ parameter.
 A distinctive feature of the $\Delta \chi^2$ parabola shown in Fig.~\ref{Deltachi2} is the asymmetry between the small and large $A_{MSW}$ regions.
 At $A_{MSW} < 1$ the parabola is already fairly steep, and the ``wall'' is so stiff that can barely be changed by including the future data.
 While at $A_{MSW} > 1$ the slope is relatively gentle.
 More quantitatively, $A_{MSW} = 1.47^{-0.42}_{+0.54} (^{-0.82}_{+1.88}) $ at 1$\sigma$ (3$\sigma$) CL.
 The best fit point with the present data is significantly larger than unity, $A_{MSW} =1.47$.
 It was 1.32 before and have driven to the larger value mostly by the new SK data which indicates a stronger matter effect than those expected by the MSW LMA region preferred by the KamLAND data.
 The larger best fit value could also partly be due to an artifact of the weakness of the constraint in $A_{MSW} > 1$ region.
 Notice that the Standard Model MSW theory value $A_{MSW}=1$ is off from the 1$\sigma$ region but only by a tiny amount, as seen in Table~\ref{allowed-region}.
 Let us understand these characteristics.

-The lower bound on $A_{MSW}$ mostly comes from the SK and the SNO data which shows that $^8$B neutrino spectrum at high energies is essentially flat with $P_{ee} = \sin^2 \theta$, the prediction of the adiabatic LMA MSW solution (see (\ref{Pday-highE})).
-It is inconsistent with the vacuum oscillation, and hence the point $A_{MSW}=0$ is highly disfavored, showing the evidence for the matter effect.
+The lower bound on $A_{MSW}$ mostly comes from the SK and the SNO data which shows that $^8$B neutrino spectrum at high energies is well described by the adiabatic LMA MSW solution ($A_{MSW}=1$).
+The energy spectrum is very close to a flat one with $P_{ee}$ which can be approximated by $\sin^2 \theta$ with corrections due to the contribution of the energy dependent term (see (\ref{Pday-highE})).
+The value is inconsistent with the vacuum oscillation, and hence the point $A_{MSW}=0$ is highly disfavored, showing the evidence for the matter effect.

 One would think that the upper bound on $A_{MSW}$ should come from either the low energy solar neutrino data, or the deviation from the flat spectra at high energies.
 But, we still lack precise informations on low energy solar neutrinos, and the spectral upturn of $^8$B neutrinos has not been observed beyond the level in \cite{Borexino-8B,KamLAND-8B}.
 Then, what is the origin of the upper bound $A_{MSW} < 2$ at about $1 \sigma$ CL?
 We argue that it mainly comes from the day-night asymmetry of $^8$B neutrino flux which is contained in the binned data of SK and SNO.
 Recently, the SK collaboration reported a positive indication of the day-night asymmetry though the data is still consistent with no asymmetry at 2.3$\sigma$ CL \cite{SK-DN}.